 \subsection{{Relating the derivation of gyrokinetics to the derivation of the transit and bounce averaged equations for the electron response}}

 We conclude this section on collisionless physics by commenting on the relationship between the derivation of gyrokinetics and the derivation of the transit and bounce averaged equations for the electron response in the inner region.
 We note that in the derivation of the gyrokinetic equation the change of variables from $(\rr,\energy,\pitch,\gyrophase)$ to $(\gc,\energy,\pitch,\gyrophase)$ introduces the finite-Larmor-radius phase $\expo{\imag \kperpvec \cdot \gyrdvecs}$ into the kinetic equation.
-The $\gyrophase$ dependence in the kinetic equation can be removed by a gyroaverage $\gav{\cdot}{}$ because the finite-Larmor-radius phases are converted into a Bessel function $\bes{\bflrs}$ by the gyroaverage $\gav{\cdot}{}$, and the field $\ptl(\rr)$ has no dependence on the gyrophase $\gyrophase$.
+The $\gyrophase$ dependence in the kinetic equation can be removed by a gyroaverage $\gav{\cdot}{}$ because the field $\ptl(\rr)$ has no dependence on the gyrophase $\gyrophase$, and the finite-Larmor-radius phases are converted into a Bessel function $\bes{\bflrs}$ by the gyroaverage $\gav{\cdot}{}$.
 In the derivation of the equations for the electron response in the inner region, equations \refeq{eq:electron_firstorder_passing} and \refeq{eq:electron_firstorder_trapped}, we find that the leading-order electron distribution function $\HHez = \HHez(\lchi,\energy,\pitch,\sign)$ is independent of $\lpar$, and the phase $\expo{-\imag \lflre \lchi}$ keeps track of the electron drift-orbit motion.
 However, the potential $\ptlz = \ptlz(\lpar,\lchi)$ has a nontrivial dependence on $\lpar$.
 This can be observed by inspecting the inner region quasineutrality relation, equation \refeq{eq:qninner}, where we see that velocity-space structure in $\HHez$ influences the $\lpar$ structure of $\ptlz$.
 As a consequence, we may not directly remove $\lpar$ when solving the system of equations \refeq{eq:electron_firstorder_passing}, \refeq{eq:electron_firstorder_trapped}, and \refeq{eq:qninner}.